Dannebrog

 A banner with a white-on-red cross is attested as having been used by the kings of Denmark since the 14th century.
 An origin legend with considerable impact on Danish national historiography connects the introduction of the flag to the Battle of Lindanise of 1219.

 The elongated Nordic cross, which represents Christianity, reflects its use as a maritime flag in the 18th century.
+(Note: The medieval flags displaying crosses can be traced to the crusades and were later used as representing saints (as in the Saint George's Flag), the cross representing Christianity.
+The elongated cross design was subsequently adopted by other Nordic countries: Sweden, Norway, Finland, Iceland, and the Faroe Islands, as well as by the British archipelagos of Shetland and Orkney.)
 The flag became popular as a national flag in the early 16th century.
 Its private use was outlawed in 1834 but again permitted by a regulation of 1854.
 The flag holds the Guinness world record of being the oldest continuously used national flag, that is since 1625.